namratads/SeleniumNote/README.md

-Q 5] What is the Architecture of semenium WebDriver?
+Q 5] What is the Architecture of selenium WebDriver?

 --The architecture of Selenium WebDriver is designed to be modular, allowing it to interact directly with web browsers in a flexible and efficient manner.